bisterix-studio/parley/docs/latest/nodes/action-node.md

 Dialogue Sequence.
 This is useful to attach state to that can be used by the Action Script processing.

-The [`values`](#-values) parameter is defined on the Action Node itself and provided as-is to the action script.
+The [`values`](#values) parameter is defined on the Action Node itself and provided as-is to the action script.

 ## Values

 The array of values passed to the Action Script.
-This is useful for providing specific overrides and information to the Action Script for the defined node.
+This is useful for providing specific overrides and information to the Action Script for the defined Node.
 At the moment, these are passed as a string and must be parsed within the Action Script itself.
 For example: `4h`.